Hugobros3/chunkstories-api/README.md

 For the author, Chunk Stories is and always has been a side project, made for fun and to become a better programmer.
 This is the main quest.
 The author also has the smug belief that other clones are flawed in some way, and he can do better, especially in the mods handling department. ( [Yes, that](https://xkcd.com/927/) )

-To this end, Chunk Stories borrows heavily from one of two best things about the Minecraft modding ecosystem: The Bukkit-style of plugins, and the server-downloadable "ressource packs", mixing the two into the idea of a "Mod".
+To this end, Chunk Stories borrows heavily from one of two best things about the Minecraft modding ecosystem: The Bukkit-style of plugins, and the server-downloadable "resource packs", mixing the two into the idea of a "Mod".

 ### Engine Features